hpehl/community-template/README.md

 See https://github.com/hal/console/contribute for an example.

 The contribution guide in this repository is an example that follows some best practices and should be appropriate for many projects.
-You may need to adjust it to your projects and requirements though.
+You may need to adjust it to your projects and requirements, though.

 **Adopt:**